larpchronicles/rules/rules-topics/999_changelog.md

 * Removed Bloodletting Coating.
 BLEED no longer an effect.
 * Production skills no longer require a Gathering skill to purchase.
 * Rune of Recall now specifies you must immediately go to and rift in to your target location.
+* Updated mentions of health points/hp/health pool to body.
+* Replaced smartquotes.
+* Updated use of ranks to tiers when referring to crafting and material tiers.
+* Updated use of ranks to levels when referring to spell levels.
+* Updated use of health points/hp/health pool to body.
+* Corrected catalyst to reagent for alchemy materials.
+* Removed descriptors from ore and wood.
+These will be randomized going forward.

-### Ritual Magic, Necromancy
+### Ritual Magic
 * Formatting Fixes.
+* Updated Ranks to Levels when referencing spell levels.

 ### Transform Abilities
 * Body is now a Passive
 * Proficiency Expert added.
 * Formatting fixes.
-* Rift Self/Group now specify you must immediately go to and rift in to your target location.
+* Rift Self/Group now specify you must immediately go to and rift in to your target location

+### Necromancy
+* Formatting Fixes.
+* Updated use of health points/hp/health pool to body.

+### Life and Death
+* Updated UNCONSCIOUS.
+* Updated use of health points/hp/health pool to body.

+### Resting
+* Replaced smartquotes.

+### NPC
+* Replaced smartquotes.
+* Updated use of ranks to tiers when referencing crafting tiers.

+### Goblin Points
+* Updated use of ranks to tiers when referencing crafting tiers.

+### Effects
+* BLEED removed.
+* LIFE updated (no longer provides immunity).
+* UNCONSCIOUS now lasts 1 minute instead of 5.
+* Updated mentions of health points/hp/health pool to body.
+* Replaced smartquotes.

+### Glossary
+* Updated use of health points/hp/health pool to body.

 ### README
 * Updated version